andreamazza89/books/the-elements-of-computing-systems/ch01/notes.md

 These are the 'embodiment' of boolean operators in the real world, where binary inputs are turned into binary output according to a truth table.
 Gates can be composed to form 'composite' gates or arbitrarily complex logic.

+## Hardware Contruction

+Thought experiment to build an Xor gate out of and,not,or gates in the garage.

+## Hardware Description Language

+HDL is a formalism to describe the makeup of a chip with a language.
+Once the designer has made one, it can be fed to software that generates a simulation of the chip described and can run inputs on it to check that it matches the expected outputs and measure the chip's power/performance characteristics.

+A HDL program has two sections: header and parts.
+The former describes the overall interface of the chip it describes.
+The latter is a list of all the gates used and how they are interconnected.

+You can then write a test script, which simulates whatever input you provide and generates a file with the outputs given by the system designed.